The political cartoon that became a Mexican memento mori.

 Most of the Valentine’s Day roses sold in the United States come from Colombia.
 Roses from Colombia make up around 60% of US florist rose sales and they account for most of the roses sold in supermarkets (and supermarkets make up about half of US flower sales).

 In the weeks leading up to Valentine’s Day, Colombia ships about 150 million roses to the United States.
 Walmart alone purchases about 24 million Colombian roses for the holiday.
 Upwards of 30 to 35 flights take off from Bogota each day filled with flowers, flying mostly to the United States.

 Sniff Flowers, Not Cocaine

 The system has had questionable success in curtailing the production of cocaine, but it’s been a big success for Colombian roses.
 Colombia now grows 20,000 acres of flowers across over 300 industrial farms.
 The flower industry directly employs around 90,000 Colombians and indirectly employs 40,000 more in adjacent industries.
 The biggest loser in this agreement has been the American cut flower industry.
-The American companies still in operation have transitioned into growing higher-end roses that sell for more money but are intended for special events and weddings.
+The American companies still in operation have transitioned to growing higher-end roses that sell for more money intended for weddings and other special events.

 Belief in conspiracy theories comes from a desire to make sense of complex or troubling events.
 They try to reduce the anxiety and confusion generated by things that are hard to understand and/or don’t fit with one’s world view.